 Pumps can be utilised to intermittently force air into inflatable sleeves or boots around an upper or lower extremity.
-Resultant increased interstitial space fluid pressure encourages fluid return to the venous or lymphatic vessels, helping control and reduce oedema.
+Resultant increased interstitial space fluid pressure encourages fluid return to the venous or lymphatic vessels, improving circulation and helping control/reduce oedema.